-Children, young people and vulnerable adults have a fundamental right to be protected from harm.
-The protection of children and vulnerable adults is a shared community responsibility.
-The abuse of children and vulnerable adults is a clear infringement of human rights and in many cases may be a criminal offence.
+Children, young people and adults at risk of harm have a fundamental right to be protected from harm.
+The protection of children and adults at risk of harm is a shared community responsibility.
+The abuse of children and adults at risk of harm is a clear infringement of human rights and in many cases may be a criminal offence.